deeplearning-oop/2425-m1geniomhe-group-1/docs/readme.md

 | `__repr__`   | Returns a string representation of the dataset, showing the number of samples and the shape of the images (super()). |

 Very important note considering the `__getitem__` method:
-AS is behaved by pytorch, for teh training dataset where there exist `60000` training images of dimensions `28x28`, data will be a tensor of shape `(60000, 28, 28)`, however, while accessing each point, it should be of shape `(1, 28, 28)` as in pytorch, which doesnt match the default behavior.
+AS is behaved by pytorch, for the training dataset where there exist `60000` training images of dimensions `28x28`, data will be a tensor of shape `(60000, 28, 28)`, however, while accessing each point, it should be of shape `(1, 28, 28)` as in pytorch, which doesnt match the default behavior.
 This is why we require to expand dimensions in order to match with torch's UI.

 ##### TensorDataset